sjoblomj/incunable/documentation/input/includes/index.md

 # Includes

 ## Custom CSS and Javascript
-This is a page that includes custom css (hence the background) and custom Javascript (hence the animation below).
+This is a page that includes custom css (hence the background colour) and custom Javascript (hence the animation at the bottom of the page).

 ```
 {{leftcurlybracket}}{{leftcurlybracket}}include-css {{pipe}}file=custom.css{{rightcurlybracket}}{{rightcurlybracket}}